 You either love it or you hate it!
 Book Week dress up day will be here before you know it and if you’re anything like some of my teacher friends, you leave it to the last minute and end up wearing the same costume you wore last year or pulling out that witches hat again!
 So, to help you all out, we have put together some of our favourite Book Week costume ideas for teachers!
+You might also like to check out our Book Week 2020 resources collection.

 Don’t leave it to the last minute!
 Have some fun with it – your students will love it!